brhahlen/dc/README.md

 - list    - lists all stacks and services in the stack

 # Thoughts/To Do's
-Can probably put the services of stacks into a variable array, and then loop over that to find to which stack the contatiner belongs.
-However, the question is, are we going to do that periodically and put that in a global variable?
-Or is that something we need to do on-demand (which will cause some delays in running the script)?

-There's probably more interesting thoughts to take into account, but let's see how far we get with this.

 Also, some functions can probably be offloaded into dc-completion at some point?